 g.
 Quality Or Performance Of Goods - Failure To Conform To Statements h.
-Wrong Description Of Prices i.
-Infringement Of Copyright, Patent, Trademark Or Trade Secret
+Wrong Description Of Prices

 "Personal and advertising injury" arising out of the failure of goods, products or services to conform with any statement of quality or performance made in your "advertisement".